bleek42/bleek42/README.md

 ![bleek42's github stats](https://github-readme-stats.vercel.app/api?username=bleek42&show_icons=true&theme=react)

 ## *About*
-- Life-long tech enthusiast, troubleshooter & power-user with 4 years of experience developing full-stack web applications, as well as 2 years teaching student developers.
+- Life-long tech enthusiast, troubleshooter & power-user with 4 years of experience developing full-stack web applications, as well as 2 years teaching aspiring developers & cyber security professionals.
 Fluent in HTML, CSS, JavaScript, SQL & NoSQL database paradigms.
 Deep understanding of the NodeJS Package Management (NPM) ecosystem.

-- Advanced knowledge of modern-contemporary libraries, frameworks, packages & toolchains, particularly, yet not exclusively: React, React-Native, NextJS, TypeScript, JSDoc, Angular, NodeJS, Express, Fastify, NestJS, PostgreSQL, MongoDB, GraphQL, Docker, & Git.
-Proficient with Windows, Linux (Debian, Alpine, Arch-based), Shell-Script (Bash, ZSH, Fish, Powershell), system administration, defensive cyber-security strategies, and capable of configuring solutions as specific use-cases require.
+- Advanced knowledge of modern-contemporary libraries, frameworks, packages & toolchains.
+Specifically, yet not exclusively: React, React-Native, NextJS, TypeScript, JSDoc, NodeJS, Express, Fastify, NestJS, Electron, PostgreSQL, MongoDB, GraphQL, Docker, & Git.
+Proficient with Windows, Linux (Debian, Alpine, Arch-based), Shell-Script (Bash, ZSH, Fish, Powershell), remote/cloud server administration, preventative cyber-security strategies, and more than capable of configuring solutions as specific as a given use-case requires.

 - Described by others as proactive, analytical, a quick learner, responsive to constructive criticism, an effective collaborator, a concise communicator, and an engaging teacher that fosters a supportive, yet challenging experience.

 ### *Experience*
-##### Web Development Tutor
+##### Instructor - FS Web Dev, Cyber Security
-##### _**edX, inc.**_
+##### _**2U Inc., Chapel Hill, NC (remote)**_
 **June 2022 - Present**
-* Working knowledge of full-stack web development with a strong emphasis on React frontends & NodeJS/Express backends.
-Temperament, patience, & enthusiasm in order to be an effective teacher amongst a diverse range of students that span across time zones & international borders in a remote learning setting.
+* Working knowledge of full-stack web development curriculum with an emphasis on React, NodeJS, Express, MySQL, MongoDB, & GraphQL backends.
+Temperament, patience, & enthusiasm to be an effective teacher amongst a diverse range of students that span across time zones & international borders in a remote learning setting.
-* Supporting, advising, and occasionally acting in place of the lead teacher responsible for class lectures in adherence to daily lesson plans with class of up to 32 students.
-Coaching, troubleshooting, & building rapport with students as they work together in pairs on practice assignments following lectures in prescribed intervals.
-Scheduled 3-5 days per week up to 6 month commitment per individual class.
+* Supporting, advising, and occasionally acting in place of the lead teacher responsible for class lectures in adherence to daily lesson plans with a class of up to 32 students.
+Coaching, troubleshooting, & building rapport with students as they work together in pairs on practice assignments following lectures at prescribed intervals.
+Class schedule runs 3-5 days per week, up to 6 month commitment per individual class.
-* Individually tutoring students during pre/post class office hours. outside of class 50 minute sessions 32 hours per week with an average student satisfaction survey rating of 4.74/5.00 out of over 500 students.
+* Individually tutoring students during pre/post class office hours and outside of class hours as students from other classes request 1-2 per week for 1-hour sessions.
+Average student satisfaction survey rating of 4.74/5.00 out of over 500 sessions.
-* Accepting, reviewing, & grading students' assignments on a self-start basis, using the course curriculum & diligence to provide valuable feedback, as well as catching potential plagiarism & cheating.
+* Accepting, reviewing, & grading students' assignments on a self-start basis, using the curriculum's grading syllabus, my personal experience, and due diligence to provide valuable feedback as well as catch potential plagiarism & cheating.

 ##### Full-Stack Developer
 ##### ***ZettaLabs, Cedar Knolls NJ***